stevavoliajvar/stop_cloudflare/PEOPLE.md

+- Also think of what can do with all the data they currently MITM.
+Add the DoH query data to it and they also know about websites you visit that they don't MITM. ([kingslyj](https://twitter.com/kingslyj/status/1301859976093155329))

 - Come on sort it out.
 Same as yesterday, dead on 14:30 BST Cloudflare error pages for most of the afternoon.
 Not a huge amount of use. ([nvelopuk](https://twitter.com/NvelopUk/status/1301153417310674955))
 - tls1.0 et 1.1 c'est pas ultra safe en même temps, tl1.3 c'est pas top par contre mais bon c'est mieux que avoir un MITM via cloudflare ([ramleseam](https://twitter.com/RamleSeam/status/1300795041888243716))
 - Then why do you use Cloudflare on your homepage and use it to MITM the login?
 Cloudflare does not abide by the DMCA. ([dxgl_org](https://twitter.com/dxgl_org/status/1300557721536790530))